Leader: Rev Wendy Bull

 The Pastoral Care Team aim to give additional support to those in times of need, through visiting, prayer, home communion and practical help in the form of meals, lifts etc. We have different people within our church who are particularly gifted or trained in coming alongside the bereaved, those with marriage difficulties, and other areas.
 Please contact us if you need such support.

-Should you be going through a difficult time and would like to speak to a member of the Pastoral Team please contact Barbara and she will put you in touch with one of the team to support you.
+Should you be going through a difficult time and would like to speak to a member of the Pastoral Team please contact Wendy and she will put you in touch with one of the team to support you.

 WOW – Wycombe Older Wellbeing, is part of St Peter’s Church outreach into our community.
 The weekly exercise classes (Zumba and Keep-fit on alternate weeks) are aimed at the more mature person and cater for all abilities.
 Participants are encouraged to listen to their bodies, do what they can at their own pace, and to enjoy the singing, laughter and good natured banter which accompanies the exercises.